MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/DejaGNU.md

 makeinfo --plaintext       -o doc/dejagnu.txt  ../doc/dejagnu.texi
 ```

+A warning will be emitted during the makeinfo call for generating the HTML documentation.
+This is expected.

 ## Compilation and Installation

 The DejaGNU package does not have a traditional build step, however, there is a test suite that should be run: